Jewel Casket with Busts of Emperors

 (Renaissance Europe , 18th and 19th Centuries )

-Splendid caskets were a specialty of Nuremberg goldsmiths in the later 1500s, particularly of Wenzel Jamnitzer (1507-1585) and his family.
-They were typically commissioned as presents for noblewomen for the safekeeping of small precious objects and but were themselves display pieces.
+Splendid caskets were a specialty of Nuremberg goldsmiths in the late 1500s, particularly of Wenzel Jamnitzer (1507-1585) and his family.
+They were typically commissioned as presents for noblewomen for the safekeeping of small precious objects, but they were display pieces in and of themselves.

-The glass plaques are of the period and are finely executed in the reverse painting technique to create a dazzling impression of gold filigree; however, the metal framing elements were largely replaced or newly constructed in the 1800s by the French goldsmith Alfred André.
-The feet in the shape of harpies are similar to the feet of other caskets by Jamnitzer; but related drawings by André suggest that these are his.
+The decoration of the casket consists of glass plaques, gilded and painted on their reverse in the amalierung technique, which depict portrait busts of unidentified emperors from classical antiquity within an ornamental interlace scheme.
+The metal framing elements were largely replaced or newly constructed in the 1800s by the French goldsmith Alfred André.
+The feet in the shape of harpies are similar to the feet of other caskets by Jamnitzer; but drawings of caskets by André suggest that this was part of his intervention.

 Provenance

-Ferdinando Lorenzo Strozzi, Florence, by purchase or inheritance; Piero Strozzi, Florence, 1878, by inheritance; Raoul Heilbronner, Paris, by purchase; Henry Walters, Baltimore, 1909, by purchase, Walters Art Museum, 1931, by bequest.
+Ferdinando Lorenzo Strozzi, Florence, [date and mode of acquisition unknown]; Piero Strozzi, Florence, 1878, by inheritance.
+Raoul Heilbronner, Paris, by 1909, by purchase; Henry Walters, Baltimore, 1909, by purchase; Walters Art Museum, 1931, by bequest..

 Exhibitions